 Another cookie recipe I’m going to share with you is gluten-free.
 You see, boys and girls, I can’t tolerate gluten, and so Santa always makes sure to bring me some of the gluten-free cookies that he finds at some of your homes.
-This is a spicy gingerbread cookie that is perfect for making and icing gingerbread men.
+This is a spicy gingerbread cookie that is perfect for making and iced gingerbread men.
 I hope you enjoy it!

 This next cookie is elegant and crispy.
 It’s made with almond flavoring and filled with raspberry jam.
 You could help your mom cut out the cookies to bake and then spread the jam on once they’re cool.
 If you want to try something different, you can substitute the jam with chocolate icing and crushed peppermint candy.

 Santa really loves this date cookie.
-A sandwich cookie made with brown sugar, it’s then filled with dates and flavored with orange.
+A sandwich cookie made with brown sugar, it’s then filled with dates flavored with orange.
 It makes my mouth water just thinking about it!

 Do you like hot chocolate?
 So does Santa, especially if it has a peppermint stick to stir the whipped cream into the chocolate!
-We love this recipe from the Veggie Fest website.
+We love this non-dairy recipe from the Veggie Fest website.

 Remember to help out your moms and dads at home.
 They have so much to do to make your holiday merry and bright.